YoshiyukiKono/Aiven_Kafka_Quickstart_with_Python/tutorial/python_kafka_producer.md

 ## Overview

-Next step is to run a simulation program that feeds data to the Aiven Kafka cluster.
+The next step is to run a simulation program that feeds data to the Aiven Kafka cluster.

 The program has the role of Kafka Producer.
 In this tutorial, we will not create a Kafka Consumer because we will use the features of the Aiven Web Console to check the data sent to the Kafka topic.